kurzmoment/applifting-challenge/README.md

 #### API

 The app is using Stepzen for creating API routes from Supabase.
-For querrying and displaying data is used GraphQL with Appolo Client.
+For querrying and displaying data is used GraphQL with Apollo Client.
 For user authentication it is using Userfront.

 ##### Authetication